peterpeterparker/daviddalbusco.com/src/blog/introducing-a-new-web-component-to-drag-resize-and-rotate.md

 </html>
 ```

-Once the component imported, it can be used to drag, resize or rotate any elements.
+Once the imported, the component can be used to drag, resize or rotate any elements.
 For that purpose, it should be just wrapped around each of these which have to be manipulated.
 For example, let’s say we have a division element.

 ```html
 <div style="background: purple;"></div>